Arrive Bangkok, Thailand

 Cruising the Mekong | Phnom Penh, Pearl of Asia

 Ride Like a Local through Phnom Penh, Cambodia’s lush and alluring capital city, on an engaging cyclo tour.
 Discover the ornate Royal Palace and wander past huge stupas, spirit houses and potted flowers en route to the famous Silver Pagoda, home of Cambodia’s Emerald Buddha and the diamond-encrusted Maitreya Buddha.
 Visit the National Museum this afternoon.
 Later, learn about Cambodia’s darker days as you walk the notorious killing fields of Choeung Ek, one of history’s most infamous places.
-Then, leave behind that bleak period in Cambodian history to attend an uplifting performance by children from a local orphanage of Apsara, the country’s national dance, which you enjoy on board your ship.
+Then, leave behind that bleak period in Cambodian history to attend an uplifting performance of Apsara, the country’s national dance, which you enjoy on board your ship.

 Cruising the Mekong | Crossing into Vietnam